 Does my baby have colic or a cow’s milk allergy?

-Seeing your baby upset or in discomfort is upsetting for parents when all they want is to help their little one.
+Seeing your baby cry or in discomfort is upsetting for parents when all they want is to help their little one.
 Conditions like colic and cow’s milk allergy can have some similar symptoms, so the first step for parents is finding out which their baby has.
-Vhi consultant paediatrician, Dr Aisling Stafford, explains the differences and overlaps between the two, and what parents can do to help ease their baby’s discomfort.
+Vhi consultant paediatrician, Dr Caroline Lhopital, explains the differences and overlaps between the two, and what parents can do to help ease their baby’s discomfort.

 It can be difficult to distinguish between cow’s milk protein allergy and colic in a baby.
 This is because some of the symptoms can overlap and present similarly.
-A cow’s milk protein allergy is also different to a lactose intolerance, although people commonly confuse the two.
-Let’s break down the facts about colic and a cow’s milk allergy first, then have a look at what makes a cow’s milk allergy different to a lactose intolerance.
+A cow’s milk protein allergy is also different to a lactose intolerance, although the two are commonly confused.
+Let’s break down the facts about colic and cow’s milk allergy first, then have a look at what makes a cow’s milk allergy different to a lactose intolerance.

-Colic is the name we give for excessive and frequent crying in babies that otherwise appear to be perfectly healthy.
-It has no certain or identifiable causes.
+Baby’s colic is as old as humanity.
+Tablets in Ancient Mesopotamia were already offering advice for crying babies!
+[1].
+Colic is the name we give to excessive and frequent crying in babies that otherwise appear to be perfectly healthy.
+It has no certain or identifiable causes, even now with modern medicine.
 Colic will affect up to 1 in 5 babies and will usually start when a baby is around two weeks old.
-It generally ends by the time your baby is about four months of age, but sometimes it will last until the baby is six months old.
-Babies with colic still thrive, grow, and gain weight as normal.
-How can you know if your baby’s crying is colic?
-It may be colic if your baby cries:
+It generally ends by four to six months of age and has no consequences on the baby’s future development whatsoever.

 Feeding a baby with colic